-Registering 93 wins during a 12-year career is more than enough to qualify as a sporting great.
+Registering 93 wins during 12 years in the ring is more than enough to qualify as a boxing great.

 But Len Johnson had to make do with being a bus driver instead.

-Despite almost century’s worth of victories during a glittering combat career, this Clayton-born boxer passed away in 1974 without the flurry of tributes that would usually accompany such a star.
+Despite a near-century’s worth of victories during a glittering combat career, this Clayton-born fighter passed away in 1974 without the flurry of tributes that would usually accompany such a star.

 It is only now, 99 years after his first pro fight, that one of Greater Manchester’s most successful athletes is finally getting the recognition that eluded him during his lifetime.

-Manchester City Council is considering building a statue of Johnson in the coming months – with Greater Manchester Mayor Andy Burnham also behind the idea; describing the boxer’s story as one that “needs to be told and celebrated”.
+Manchester City Council is considering building a statue of Johnson in the coming months – with Mayor Andy Burnham describing the boxer’s story as one that “needs to be told and celebrated”.

-A hero who was almost forgotten, Johnson’s legacy – the greatest champion there never was – could soon be immortalised in bronze.
+A hero who was almost forgotten, Johnson – the greatest champion there never was – could soon be immortalised in bronze.

 It’ll be a fitting tribute to a man who never did get the title shot he earned.
 Simply because of the colour of his skin.